englishcatfish/ElderSign/README.md

         --clear-saved           Use to reset the on disk cache --large-mem             Use when clues > 0 to help cache additional calculations.
 Uses a lot of memory.
         --no-range              Program iterates all 0..focus and 0..spell combinations.
 This turns that off.
+        --scenarios <n>         Perform calculations for the first n scenarios.
         --help                  This print out.
 ```